jrp244/byu-cs324/lab-socket-hunt/README.md

      of each will represent an `unsigned short` in network byte order.
-The values of included in each of the `m` datagrams should be added together, and their sum is the nonce, whose value (plus 1) should be returned with the next communication to the director.
+The values of included in each of the `m` datagrams should be added together, and their sum is the nonce, whose value (plus 1) should be returned with the next communication to the server.
 Note that the sum of these values might well sum to something that exceeds the 16 bits associated with an `unsigned short` (16 bits).
 Thus, you will want to store the sum with an `unsigned int` (32 bits).